How to lunge safely

 Barre is quickly becoming a favorite workout for all ages due to its low impact and high intensity nature.
 To keep the workout low impact, most intense thigh work is done stationary with tiny isometric movements.

-I was reading an article in SELF Magazine, "If Lunges Hurt Your Knees, These Exercises for Knee Pain Can Help," and found a lot information that backs up why barre leg work is so safe and beneficial.
+The lunge is one of the hardest positions to hold isometrically.
+There are many cues we teach to keep the intense exercise safe.
+This article in SELF Magazine, "If Lunges Hurt Your Knees, These Exercises for Knee Pain Can Help," backs up why barre leg work is so safe and beneficial.

-First the article explains how knee pain during lunges is very common and can come from two sources: improper form or a muscle imbalance.
+The article first explains how knee pain during lunges is very common and can come from two sources: improper form or a muscle imbalance.
 The imbalance comes from weak glutes and/or hips.
 The physical therapist quoted in the article said those with knee pain during lunging should keep lunges stationary (like most lunges in barre class) instead of forward and reverse lunges.

 “A static lunge is a basic lunge where your feet don’t move.
 How to do it: Start standing with your feet staggered, one in front of the other.
 Bend at your knees and hips to lower your body down into a lunge.
 Pause, then raise back up.
 Keep your right shin vertical to the ground so that your knee doesn’t push over the right foot.”
 Static lunges are also great to start with for those with balance issues.